Solutions for Sustainable and Resilient Communication Infrastructure in Disaster Relief and Management Scenarios: Disaster Response Communication and Energy Planning

 \glspl{UAV} usage is extremely popular for in-disaster scenarios.
-The authors of \cite{WuFSObasedDrone2020} use \ac{FSO} technology for high-speed line-of-sight communication links between drones and ground stations.
-It uses drone-based networks to extend the range of cellular networks in disaster areas and implements adaptive beam steering to maintain reliable \ac{FSO} links despite drone movements and changes in the environment.
-The paper in \cite{Kaleem2019UAV} integrates edge computing capabilities into \glspl{UAV} to process data locally, reduce latency, and improve the responsiveness of disaster management applications.
+The authors of \cite{WuFSObasedDrone2020} used \ac{FSO} technology for high-speed line-of-sight communication links between drones and ground stations.
+They used drone-based networks to extend the range of cellular networks in disaster areas and implemented adaptive beam steering to maintain reliable \ac{FSO} links despite drone movements and changes in the environment.
+Reference \cite{Kaleem2019UAV} integrated edge computing capabilities into \glspl{UAV} to process data locally, reduce latency, and improve the responsiveness of disaster management applications.
 The focus is on ensuring low-latency communication for critical applications in disaster scenarios.
-For more resilient networks, the authors also propose an architecture that uses \glspl{UAV} to maintain communication links even when traditional infrastructure is damaged.
-The paper in \cite{Feng2020SWIPT} uses \ac{SWIPT} technology to transmit both energy and information wirelessly to support IoT devices in disaster areas. \glspl{UAV} deployed are used to facilitate \ac{SWIPT} and extend communication coverage in remote or damaged areas.
+For more resilient networks, the authors also proposed an architecture that used \glspl{UAV} to maintain communication links even when traditional infrastructure was damaged.
+Reference \cite{Feng2020SWIPT} used \ac{SWIPT} technology to transmit both energy and information wirelessly to support IoT devices in disaster areas. \glspl{UAV} deployed were used to facilitate \ac{SWIPT} and extend communication coverage in remote or damaged areas.